-For this reason, we are extending our open access policy to include monographs and book chapters, specifically:
+For this reason, we extended our open access policy to include monographs and book chapters, specifically:

-(1) The policy change applies to all original scholarly monographs and book chapters authored or coauthored by Trust grantholders as part of their grant-funded research.
+(a) The policy change applies to all original scholarly monographs and book chapters authored or co-authored by Trust grantholders as part of their grant-funded research.
 The policy does not apply to textbooks, ‘trade’ books, general reference works or works of fiction, or to collections edited, but not authored, by Trust grantholders.

-(2) In line with the existing open access policy, grantholders are required to make these research outputs available through PMC Bookshelf and Europe PubMed Central (Europe PMC) as soon as possible, with a maximum embargo of six months.
+(b) In line with the existing open access policy, grantholders are required to make these research outputs available through PMC Bookshelf and Europe PMC as soon as possible, with a maximum embargo of six months.

-(3) The Wellcome Trust will make funds available for the payment of publisher’s open access monograph processing charges.
-These funds will be distributed in the same way as current open access funds; primarily via block grants to institutions.
+(c) The Wellcome Trust will make funds available for the payment of publisher’s open access monograph processing charges.
+See FAQ 16 below.

 The author or publisher of research funded by the Wellcome Trust should deposit the monograph or book chapter for inclusion in PMC Bookshelf and Europe PMC using the monograph and book chapter deposit form.

-(a) all papers reporting research that has itself been funded in whole or in part through a Wellcome Trust grant (whether during the award, or after the funding period has ended); and
+(a). reporting research that has itself been funded in whole or in part through a Wellcome Trust grant (either during the award, or after the funding period has ended); and

-(b) all papers on which a Wellcome Trust Investigator Award holder, Wellcome Trust Fellow or any other individual in receipt of salary support from the Wellcome Trust appears as a coauthor during the period of their Award (this applies even where the specific research project is not Trust funded)
+(b). on which a Wellcome Trust Investigator Award holder, Wellcome Trust Fellow or any other individual in receipt of salary support from the Wellcome Trust appears as a co-author during the period of their Award (this applies even where the specific research project is not Trust funded)

-For research undertaken at Wellcome Trust Centres and Major Overseas Programmes, the policy applies to research conducted at the Centre or MOP (and which has hence been supported through the Core Award) even if that research has been primarily supported by grants from one or more other funders.
-Please refer to the guidance for Wellcome Trust Centres and MOPs.
+For research undertaken at Wellcome Trust Centres and Major Overseas Programmes (MOPS), the policy applies to research conducted at the Centre or MOP (and which has therefore been supported through the Core Award) even if that research has been primarily supported by grants from one or more other funders.
+Please refer to the guidance for Wellcome Trust Centres and MOPs [PDF 177KB].

 In addition, Wellcome-funded research papers detailed in applications submitted to the Trust are reviewed to ensure compliance.